joseph-abell/josephabell/content/blog/test-driven-development/index.md

 I find TDD to be a fantastic tool, which I use as much as I can when writing any non-trivial code.
 It helps document the process of writing code, helps future developers follow your thought process, and if you have a terrible memory like I do, it can keep you on track while you wait for your code to build.

+TDD, mixed with Pair Programming, and functional programming, made me more sure about the quality of my work.
+The tiny steps towards a closer goal help fight against writer's block, and the documentation that comes out of the tests helps fight against scope creep, and helps make sure I've not missed any Acceptance criteria.

+TDD isn't perfect.
+It's sometimes hard to figure out how to TDD with existing code, especially if that code was written before we decided to do TDD.
+When you are chasing down a bug, it can be hard to know where to add the next tests.
+Sometimes it can feel like you are getting bogged down when you feel like you can knock out the code quickly.

+## My TDD Checklist

 * Write tests before you write your code.
 * Make sure your tests fail before your code runs.
 * Make sure that your tests pass after you have written your code.